Many of Melbourne’s favourite foodie spots are also the hardest to find. But they're always worth the journey.

 Torissong

-Torissong Japanese restaurant specialise in yakitori chicken skewers, seafood and ramen.
+Torissong Japanese restaurant specialises in yakitori chicken skewers, seafood and ramen.

 Waiters Restaurant